Andrew Metcalfe: Public service leadership

-Metcalfe is a highly experienced public administrator and public policy expert, strongly committed to public service.
-He transformed the then-Department of Immigration, Multicultural and Indigenous Affairs following his appointment in 2005 as Secretary in the wake of the Cornelia Rau and Vivian Alvarez scandals, successfully and positively reforming its culture and operations.
+Metcalfe is a public administrator and public policy expert with extensive experience public service.
+He transformed the then-Department of Immigration, Multicultural and Indigenous Affairs following his appointment in 2005 as secretary in the wake of the Cornelia Rau and Vivian Alvarez scandals, successfully and positively reforming its culture and operations.

 He has worked extensively on the international stage, particularly with the immigration authorities in many countries in Asia; and with Canada, New Zealand, the United Kingdom and the United States when he chaired the Five Countries Conference of immigration authorities in 2007 and 2011.

-During his time as Deputy Secretary in the Department of the Prime Minister and Cabinet, he led the coordination of all policy advice to the Prime Minister on international affairs, national security, and machinery of government matters, as well as being the inaugural chair of the National Counter Terrorism Committee, comprising Federal and State deputy police commissioners and deputy heads of Premiers’ and Chief Ministers’ departments; and senior representatives from ASIO, the Special Operations Command of the Department of Defence, and other Commonwealth departments.
+During his time as deputy secretary in the Department of the Prime Minister and Cabinet, he led the coordination of all policy advice to the prime minister on international affairs, national security, and machinery of government matters, as well as being the inaugural chair of the National Counter Terrorism Committee, comprising federal and state deputy police commissioners and deputy heads of premiers’ and chief ministers’ departments; and senior representatives from ASIO, the Special Operations Command of the Department of Defence, and other Commonwealth departments.

 He was also a member of several government boards, most notably as a member of the National Australia Day Council (2002-2012); the Administrative Review Council (2002-2012); and the Council of the Order of Australia (2002-2005).
-He was the longest-serving President of the Institute of Public Administration (ACT), a White Ribbon Ambassador, the Patron of Expand (a public sector organisation for Executive Assistants), Patron of the Gundaroo Bush Festival, and a volunteer technical official for Swimming NSW/ACT.
-Metcalfe was appointed as a Partner with Ernst & Young in their Canberra operation on February 6, 2014, joining its Government and Public Sector team.
-Ernst & Young's Canberra managing Partner, Lucille Halloran described Metcalfe, in her announcement, as "an inspirational leader with in-depth knowledge of the Australian and international public sectors (who) brings extensive experience and insights about the important relationship between business, the community and governments".
+He was the longest-serving president of the Institute of Public Administration (ACT), a White Ribbon Ambassador, the patron of Expand (a public sector organisation for executive assistants), patron of the Gundaroo Bush Festival, and a volunteer technical official for Swimming NSW/ACT.
+Metcalfe was appointed as a partner with Ernst & Young in their Canberra operation on February 6, 2014, joining its government and public sector team.
+Ernst & Young's Canberra managing partner, Lucille Halloran, described Metcalfe, in her announcement, as "an inspirational leader with in-depth knowledge of the Australian and international public sectors (who) brings extensive experience and insights about the important relationship between business, the community and governments".